parttimehacker/djangomodel/README.md

 ## Technologies Used
 - Django Web Server - version 3.2.8
 - python - version 3.7.3
+- paho.mqtt.client - version TBD
-- Tech 3 - version 3.0
+- gpiozero - version TBD

 ## Features
 List the ready features here:
-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Provides django server rest_framework GET, PUT, POST and DELETE functions
+- Isolates the process to update the web server from the rest of the application
+- Code passes pylint with a score of 10.0

 ## Screenshots